 Full day for Angkor Wat, Angkor Thom.
-This day we will spend our time for a must visited historical site, the largest first Hindu, and then Buddhist temple complex and the largest religious monument in the world.
+This day we will spend our time for a must visit the historical sites, the largest first Hindu, and the Buddhist temple complex and the largest religious monument in the world.

 Overnight at Apsara holiday hotel

 We will start our birding in the country by early morning visiting the grasslands that run alongside the perimeter of the huge Tonle Sap in search of Bengal Florican.
 Large numbers of wintering migrants make these grasslands their home, especially large numbers of Eastern Marsh and Pied Harriers, we could even come across some water-birds including Sarus Crane, Lesser Adjutant, and Painted Stork.
 Mid-morning will see us heading north into the remote Preah Vihear province.
 This province is home to some of the rarest species in south-east Asia.
 The landscape is dominated by open, dry savannah interspersed with extensive tracts of deciduous forest along the waterways.
 We shall arrive into our comfortable guesthouse in the mid-afternoon in time for some late afternoon birding.